patmach/WebAppForMORecSys/Documentation/Documentation.md

 ### Run

-- Set connection string to the database `appsettings.json`
+- Set connection string to the database in the file `appsettings.json`

 - Set URI of the recommender in the database in table (table `RecommenderSystems`)